Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample4_EncryptDecrypt.md

 ## Creating a KeyClient

 To create a new `KeyClient` to create, get, update, or delete keys, you need the endpoint to a Key Vault and credentials.
-You can use the `DefaultAzureCredential` to try a number of common authentication methods optimized for both running as a service and development.
+You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.

 In the sample below, you can set `keyVaultUrl` based on an environment variable, configuration setting, or any way that works for your application.